NclRSE-Training/OpenRefineTeachingNotes/episode4_ex3.md

 ## Find all publications without a DOI

-- Use the Facet by blank function to find all publications in this data set without a DOI
+- Use the <code>Facet by blank</code> function to find all publications in this data set without a DOI

 <details>
   <summary>